The 3 most unique Dropbox alternatives available today

 Dropbox is the most popular cloud storage system available today.
 It has a lot of features that make it a reasonably-priced, easy-to-use storage system.
-However, there’s a reason users are seeking out alternatives.
+However, there’s a reason users are seeking alternatives.
 Dropbox fails to meet the quality standards expected from modern cloud storage.
 As a result, you’ll want to look into some other options.
-Here are three Dropbox alternatives that fulfill basic storage needs and go above and beyond the features of a regular cloud storage service.
+Here are three Dropbox alternatives that fulfill basic storage needs and go beyond the features of a regular cloud storage service.

 pCloud is a cloud storage solution that is user-friendly and lightning fast.
 It sets itself apart from the competition with resilient security features, including encrypted folders and passwords. pCloud is perfect for organizations in need of cheap, easy-to-use cloud storage.
 It continually updates features, particularly payment options, mobile functionality and file-synchronization.

-pCloud offers no editing capabilities, something it tries to mask by claiming it’s better for users to edit documents offline anyhow.
+pCloud offers few editing capabilities, however, it’s sometimes better for users to edit documents offline anyhow.
 Though there’s some truth to this, the fact is editing features are crucial for organizations moving files onto a cloud system.
 There are also scalability issues and many companies need to upgrade after only months of implementation.
 That being said, pCloud has a lot of unique features that make it stand out from Dropbox.

 3. Microsoft OneDrive

 Microsoft OneDrive is Microsoft’s version of file storage.
 The integration it provides with other Office programs such as Word and PowerPoint is a powerful feature.
 For companies who exclusively use Office products to accomplish their digital tasks, using OneDrive makes a lot of sense.
 Furthermore, collaboration in real time with Office 365 is a huge help to users working on Office software.

-The obvious downfall to this is people who don’t use Office 365 products in their projects.
+The downside to this is people who don’t use Office 365 products in their projects.
 OneDrive fails to meet all the needs of a cloud storage users, and instead focuses toward catering to those who already use its other products.
 Though this isn’t ideal for everyone, the users who benefit from it do so greatly.
 Consider OneDrive if the integration with Microsoft products works for you.